 Actionable Methods To Protect Against VOCs

-Because of the impact of VOCs on our bodies, we need to limit our exposure.
+Because of the impact of VOCs on our bodies and on office air quality, we need to limit our exposure.
 But how do we do this?

 Purchase safer alternatives

-As with any pollutant, removing the source is the best way to eliminate volatile organic compounds from your home.
+As with any pollutant, removing the source is the best way to eliminate volatile organic compounds from indoor environments.
 Many products nowadays have low-VOC versions available.
-Purchasing these safer alternatives will cut down the quantity of VOCs in your, especially dangerous ones like benzene, formaldehyde, and methylene chloride.
+Purchasing these safer alternatives will cut down the quantity of VOCs in your home or office, especially dangerous ones like benzene, formaldehyde, and methylene chloride.

-Along the same lines as the above recommendation, limit the amount of smoking in and around your home to breathe healthier air.
+Along the same lines as the above recommendation, limit the amount of smoking in and around places where people live or work, to allow building occupants to breathe healthier air.

-Even if you’re not the one smoking, second-hand smoke carries many air pollutants, like VOCs.
+When it comes to private homes, preventive measures can still be taken to cut down on pollution from first or second-hand smoke.
 At the very least, open some windows to let the smoke out; this will not completely protect you and others, but it will cut down how much pollution is floating in your home.

-One of the biggest reasons VOCs can build up in your home is because of a lack of ventilation.
-Volatile organic compounds are emitted directly into our home from everyday products, so they’ll get stuck inside unless they are diluted with fresh air or removed.
+One of the biggest reasons VOCs can build up indoors is because of a lack of ventilation.
+Volatile organic compounds are emitted directly into the indoor environment from everyday products, so they’ll get stuck inside unless they are diluted with fresh air or removed.

-Opening windows and increasing fresh air intake will help release VOC-laden air and take in fresh air, lowering the TVOC level in your home.
+At home, increasing fresh air intake by opening windows will help release VOC-laden air and take in clean air, lowering the TVOC level in your home.